acaree-dev/Akture-backlog/README.md

 ### For Venues

-- **📣 Promote Your Facility**: Boost your sports venue—pickleball, soccer, softball, or basketball—with Akture live streaming.
-Parents can watch or record games, coaches can review practices, and players can capture and share moments.
+- **📣 Promote Your Facility**: Enhance your sports facility with Akture live streaming.
+Parents can watch and record games, coaches can review athlete performance, and players can capture and share memorable moments.
 Use the footage to market and promote your facility.

 - **🏆 Competitive Advantage**: Players return to locations where they can purchase memories or save and share it on all social media platforms.